 Remember Little Nellie in James Bond’s You Only Live Twice, where the eponymous international man of mystery flies an autogyro over the lair of Ernst Stavro Blofeld, set under an extinct volcano, thinking to yourself what fun that would be?
-Well, Lake District Gyroplanes or Cumbria Gyroplanes offers a similar experience minus the unwanted firepower.
+Well, even if the answer is no, you can still recreate it!
+Lake District Gyroplanes or Cumbria Gyroplanes offers a similar experience minus the unwanted firepower.

 After a short instruction, you can take control or simply sit back and enjoy the ride in the hands of experienced pilots, flying over the lakes and own extinct volcanoes of the National Park.

 Imagine the thrill as you soar majestically skywards aboard the basket of a huge balloon with the beautiful Lake Windermere stretching away below you.
 Virgin Balloon Flights make this dream real, you can take off right beside England’s largest and most famous natural lake.